-A few years ago, I started this crazy thing called “Blogging”.
-Blogging for beginners is not fun.
-Lots of obstacles, learning curve, etc.
+A few years ago, I started this crazy thing called “Blogging.”
+Blogging for beginners is not fun—many obstacles, learning curves, etc.

 I must admit.

 Lots of pitfalls here and there, mistakes, and challenges.
 Then came happy moments, success stories, achievements, etc.

 In that early beginning, to be precise – 3rd July 2012.
 The day I registered this blog domain name, I secured hosting from Whogohost web hosting company.

 I had little idea or knowledge of what this blogging for beginners thing is all about.
 All I care about and know is that I am starting something unique and funny at that time.